salmanrrana/react_portfolio/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Salman R Rana

 Hi, Welcome to my website.
-Here you will find some information on my work.
-I am currently building out my site, but please come back for future updates and improvements.
+Here you will find some information on my work and projects.
+I hope you enjoy
+✌🏽

 ### `npm start`